yrsf/incubator/sdpassembly/README.md

 ## Module

-This module is a placeholder, in which server distribution is assembled.
+This module is a placeholder in which server distribution is assembled.

 ## Install